Tilray

 Tilray Brands, Inc. is an American pharmaceutical, cannabis-lifestyle and consumer packaged goods company, incorporated in the United States, headquartered in New York City.
-Tilray also has operations in Canada, Australia, New Zealand, and Latin America, with growing facilities in Germany and Portugal.
+Tilray also has operations in Canada, Australia, New Zealand,Latin America, with growing facilities in Germany, Portugal and the United Kingdom.

-In December 2020, the company announced a merger with Aphria, and will operate under the Tilray name and its ticker symbol on NASDAQ and the Toronto Stock Exchange.
+In December 2020, the company announced a merger with Aphria, and now operates under the Tilray name and its ticker symbol on NASDAQ and the Toronto Stock Exchange.

-Tilray also owns several breweries and was ranked by the Brewers Association as the 9th largest craft beer company in the US in 2022.
+Tilray also owns several breweries and was ranked by the Brewers Association as the 4th largest craft beer company in the US in 2025.

 History

 Founded in 2013, Tilray was originally incorporated under the umbrella of Seattle-based Privateer Holdings and was one of Canada's first licensed producers.
 At the end of 2014, it secured the first institutional investment in the cannabis industry from Founders Fund, a San Francisco-based venture capital fund.
 In 2016, it became the first cannabis company to conduct a clinical trial approved by Health Canada.
 The trial evaluated the therapeutic potential of medical cannabis.
 In January 2017, Tilray was certified for good manufacturing practices.

 By October 2018, the company had raised $1.1 billion.
 In July 2018, it became the first cannabis company to trade publicly on a major U.S. stock exchange, opening on the NASDAQ exchange at a price of $17 per share, which increased in September 2018 to $214 per share, and then descended to $29 per share by August 2019.
 The IPO raised million.

 In September 2018, Tilray became the first Canadian cannabis company to legally export medical cannabis to the U.S. for a clinical trial.
 In December 2018, the company signed a deal with Novartis subsidiary Sandoz to sell, distribute and co-brand Tilray's non-smokeable/non-combustible medical cannabis products in legal markets worldwide.
 On June 19, 2018, Tilray announced the launch of High Park Company which operates in the adult recreational cannabis market to establish unique adult-use brands in Canada.

 Since September 2022, Tilray has been licensed by the Polish and Italian Ministries of Health to import and distribute THC25 medical cannabis throughout Poland and Italy.

 In August 2023, Tilray acquired eight beverage brands in addition to the breweries of the brands from Anheuser-Busch for $85 million.